gcp-terraform-workshop/terraform-workshop-labs/205-network-load-balancer-gcp/README.md

 ## Google Network Load Balancer

-In this lab you will implenent another common cloud pattern with Terraform to demonstate how terraform.

-In this lab you are going to build a network load balancer.
-Also, to deomonstrate how easy it is to extend a terraform model, you will be building the load balancer on top of the model you built in lab 204-vm-instance-group.
+In this lab you are going to build a network load balancer using another common cloud pattern with Terraform .
+To deomonstrate how easy it is to extend a terraform model, you will be building the load balancer on top of the model you built in lab 204-vm-instance-group.

 ## New Resources Created
-google_compute_forwarding_rule:
+- google_compute_forwarding_rule:
-google_compute_target_pool
+- google_compute_target_pool

 ## How to